 We bridge to racial righteousness by representing the purposes of God in His righteous love and by standing with the oppressed.
-Specific activities include: promoting awareness, encouraging community, providing education, and positively declaring the inherent dignity of all people as made in the image of God.
+Specific activities include: affirming the unity of the church in the Lord Jesus Christ, promoting awareness, encouraging community, providing education, and positively declaring the inherent dignity of all people as made in the image of God.

 Racial righteousness casts a vision of biblical community that Scripture promotes but that is practiced too infrequently.
 It is also about casting God’s vision for the dignity of all.
 Representing God includes prophetically speaking against structures and attitudes that violate inherent human dignity.
 Racial righteousness is consistent with the notion of justice prescribed by our Lord, who calls not just for personal individual righteousness but justice to be done.

 Racial righteousness is part and parcel of being a church that is deeply involved in a movement of mission and spiritual formation.
 The mission of Christ is about bringing His Gospel to an actual world in which oppressive structures and divisive forces damage the dignity of human beings.
 Followers of Jesus are formed into the image of Christ through humility, self-sacrifice, and loving service, opposing deeply ingrained views of superiority or inferiority to bring to bear the curse-breaking power of the Gospel.

 Register below for November 19th, 2020

 Racial Righteousness Discussion: with Wayne Stapleton, and Pastor Norflette Shumake

 One aspect of racial righteousness will include providing education regarding differences in race and culture for the purpose of Christ-centered unity, promoting understanding of historical issues of race.
 It is centered in the redemptive work of Jesus Christ and only seeks to build what Jesus came to build (1 Peter 2:9–10).